 Based on multiple interviews with citizens of Fremont, Nebraska, this case study describes how program design and a latent demand for solar power led to selling out the 1.5 MW solar farm in seven weeks.
 This case study also includes insight into the commercial and industrial demand in small town Nebraska.

 Save the Date!
 Avoiding the Growing Pains of Community Solar – SEPA Webinar Includes Fremont’s Program: April 5, 2018 @ 1:00 pm – 2:00 pm.
-Speakers will include Brian Newton, City of Fremont Administrator and Fremont Department of Utilities Manager.
+Speakers will include Brian Newton, Assistant Fremont City Administrator of Utilities.
 Click here for additional details.